-Since 2000 Matthew Maran has travelled the world winning awards for his landscape and wildlife photography in the European Wildlife Photographer of the Year, Wanderlust Travel Photographer of the Year and the British Wildlife Photography Awards.
-His photographs of animals range from Alaskan bears to South East Asian primates and urban wildlife closer to home.
+Since 2000 Matthew Maran has travelled the world winning awards for his landscape and wildlife photography in the Wildlife Photographer of the Year, European Wildlife Photographer of the Year, and the British Wildlife Photography Awards.
+His photographs of animals range from southeast Asian primates to urban foxes closer to home.
 His landscape photography covers many terrains – soda lakes, glacial rivers and primeval forests.
-His work has been published worldwide in films, books, conservation journals and magazines including BBC Wildlife and National Geographic.
+His work has been published worldwide books, conservation journals and magazines including BBC Wildlife, National Geographic and Outdoor Photography.
 He has published three books under his own imprint, Hemisphere Publishing and runs activity based photo workshops for individuals, schools and businesses.

 More recently, he has undertaken consultancy projects working with organisations to reveal the conservation efforts taking place on their land, estates, and wild spaces for dissemination with their stakeholders as well as to create books and other publicity material.

 CASE STUDY: CLINTON DEVON ESTATES